Embed Fence

 For instance, you may want brush the terrain on one side of the Fence as to be smooth.
 Then, you want to brush the terrain on the other side of the Fence to be rough.

 The Fence property is invisible.
 You cannot see the the property by looking at the edge.
-However, you can use the Landshape command View Fence: to show where Fences are.

 Why Embed Fence?

-This property enables some advanced features, like brushes stopping at the embed.
+A fence is a property of an edge in your terrain mesh.
+The fence property enables some advanced features, like brushes stopping at the embed.

 If you Embed iteratively, Landshape tries to preserve existing Fences in the terrain.
+This is not the case for standard embeds, which are erased when you Mesh.

 How Do I Remove a Fence?